A measure of choice irrationality based on opposite judgements: Concluding remarks

-In our framework self-punishment is menu-dependent, but there is no mechanism that matches menus and the maximizing harmful distortions.
-However, denial of pleasure is determined by various factors, such as guilt \citep{NelissenZeelenberg2009}, reciprocity \citep{Zhuetal2017}, and apology \citep{WatanabeOhtsubo2012}.
-Thus, future research may be devoted to describe the \textit{motives} of self-punishment, by formally defining some rule that associates harmful distortions to menus.
-Moreover, a natural extension of our setting may consider some \textit{randomization} between the DM's harmful distortions to rationalize \textit{stochastic choices}, i.e. dataset displaying, for each menu, the probability of selecting some item.
-Consequently, stochastic self-punishment may become a subclass of the \textit{Random Utility Models} (\textit{RUMs}) \citep{BlockMarschak1960} with support limited to the harmful distortions of the DM's true preference.\footnote{This method is employed in \cite{Petralia2025}.} Finally, even if it is a recurring conduct for some individuals \citep{deVel-PalumboWoodyattWenzel2018}, current self-punishment may prevent subjects from engaging it in the future.
-Bearing this in mind, a further development of our framework may justify \textit{dynamic} self-punishment, in which the DM's propensity to adopt harmful distortions of her preference in the present depends also on the past self-harm.
+In our framework compromise is menu-dependent, but there is no mechanism that matches menus and the maximizing compromises on the DM's true preference.
+However, the trade-off between conflicting criteria determine well-known phenomena, such as temptation, reciprocity, guilt, self-punishment, and self-confidence, in which the framing of the DM's choice is crucial.
+Thus, future research may be devoted to propose a rationality measure which takes into account \textit{motives} of the DM's mediation, by formally defining some rule that associates compromises to menus.
+Moreover, a natural extension of our setting may consider some \textit{randomization} between the DM's compromise to rationalize and sort \textit{stochastic choices}, i.e. dataset displaying, for each menu, the probability of selecting some item.
+Consequently, stochastic compromise may become a subclass of the \textit{Random Utility Models} (\textit{RUMs}) \citep{BlockMarschak1960} with support limited to the compromises on the DM's true preference.\footnote{This method is employed in \cite{Petralia2025}.} Finally, a further promising (but non-trivial) extension of our work may lead to a index of irrationality for \textit{stochastic intertemporal choices} \citep{FudengbergIijimaStrzalecki2015,LuSaito2018}, assuming the DM's current compromise depends also on her past one.